-This factor means that most people who take CBD follow the generally-accepted-yet-overly-vague advice to “start small and keep taking more until you hit your sweet spot.”
+This factor means that most people who take CBD follow the generally accepted yet overly vague advice to “start small and keep taking more until you hit your sweet spot.”
 This approach works fine for plenty of people, but it can be cost-prohibitive for many others.

-What’s the deal with CBD dosing?
+What’s the Deal With CBD Dosage?

 Even though the scientific community is tirelessly gathering research and attempting to establish more rigid guidelines for dosing CBD, there are still thousands of people out in the real world trying to figure out what they should do.

 And when the doses used can range from 2.5 mg in some studies to as high as 1500 mg in others, it can be hard to know just how much CBD is needed to be effective.

-This conclusion means that CBD dosing is unique in that it allows individuals to freely adjust how much they take until they achieve the desired results without the fear of an overdose or deadly side effects.
+It means that CBD dosing is unique in that it allows individuals to freely adjust how much they take until they achieve the desired results without the fear of an overdose or deadly side effects.

-Like any other health product, how much CBD someone needs is reliant on a vast number of factors.
+Like any other health product, how much CBD someone needs relies on a number of factors.
 These factors include height, weight, genetics, previous prescription or recreational drug use, race, and gender, among many others.